kiranjthomas/personal-site/README.md

 The Hugo theme that is used for the site is [anatole].

+#### Submodules

+The theme is installed via a submodule.

+To get the latest version of the theme, run `git submodule update --recursive --remote`

 #### Bugs

 Long text strings in markdown files will cause the menu bar to disappear in mobile.
 These long text strings will cause text to overflow.